 The size and nature of the start up company often preclude it from borrowing sufficient funds from a bank or other financial institution.
 To bridge the funding gap, start up companies can apply to borrow money from specialist small business finance companies.
 However, this is typically only possible if the company is able to demonstrate that it has a strong future prospectus for growing to a size where it can generate sufficient revenue and/or trading profits to justify such a big outlay.
 To do this, a start up company needs to undergo a series of steps to demonstrate its ability to achieve such growth.

-The business plan is the core document of any start up.
-It should be comprehensive in covering every aspect of the start up such as description of the company, purpose, listing of the company, valuation of assets, liabilities and trading plan.
-This is particularly important in that start up companies need to be able to prove that they have sufficient financial resources to operate for at least the period leading up to their first full year of trading.
-A well designed business plan will be one that is flexible and can be updated as business conditions and industry trends change.
-It will therefore be vital to analyse the viability of the business plan as various factors can affect the long term viability of a start up.
+The business plan is the core document of any start-up.
+It should be comprehensive in covering every aspect of the start-up such as the description of the company, purpose, listing of the company (discover more here on how to get listed), valuation of assets, liabilities, and trading plan.
+They should even plan as far ahead of a whether they need to consider Managed IT Services to aid the company as well.
+This is particularly important in that start-up companies need to be able to prove that they have sufficient financial resources to operate for at least the period leading up to their first full year of trading.
+A well-designed business plan will be one that is flexible and can be updated as business conditions and industry trends change.
+It will therefore be vital to analyze the viability of the business plan as various factors can affect the long-term viability of a start up.

 The business plan will also need to be able to show how the company intends to spend its assets and / or generate a return on its capital.
 This is not as simple as providing a series of financial projections.
 Firstly the company must have in place an effective cash flow projection (also known as an income statement) which takes into account all cash inflows and outflows, looking specifically at projected profit margins over the course of the year.
+For entrepreneurs who are not well versed with all the financial terms and processes involved, a good idea would be to find an outsourced finance director who can understand the business thoroughly and help with all things finance.
+A start-up company’s financial aspects have to be considered carefully and reported accurately for investors to place their trust (and money) in the company.
 More importantly the business plan will need to demonstrate the company’s strategic planning and implementation of strategies.
 It should be able to show clearly the expected scope and size of the company’s activities, both consumer and enterprise, as well as the company’s plans for future expansion and development.

 The start up company should consider its operational infrastructure carefully.
 This may include purchasing and / or leasing equipment that is necessary in order to start operating.
 In addition to the start up company should have the necessary management in place to manage its logistics effectively.
 These aspects are particularly important in view of the fact that the start up company will most likely spend a lot of money on starting up and maintaining its infrastructure.